-A NONC is a written notification, sent served via by U.S. first-class mail, U.S. Certified Mail, or personally Return Receipt Requested which is directed to an authorized representative of an IU found to be in minor noncompliance (not in Significant Noncompliance as herein defined) with an applicable effluent discharge standard of Appendix C (categorical pretreatment standards) of the Ordinance, or exceeding an applicable flow limit in their Discharge Authorization.
-The NONC advises the IU of the nature of the noncompliance, requires the IU to investigate the incident and take measures to remediate the condition of noncompliance, and to execute, within 45 days of receipt service of the NONC, a Declaration of Corrective Action, indicating that compliance has been achieved.
+A NONC is a written notification, served by U.S. first-class mail, U.S. certified mail, or personally which is directed to an authorized representative of an IU found to be in minor noncompliance (not in Significant Noncompliance as herein defined) with an applicable effluent discharge standard of Appendix C (categorical pretreatment standards) of the Ordinance, or exceeding an applicable flow limit in their Discharge Authorization.
+The NONC advises the IU of the nature of the noncompliance, requires the IU to investigate the incident and take measures to remediate the condition of noncompliance, and to execute, within 45 days of service of the NONC, a Declaration of Corrective Action, indicating that compliance has been achieved.
 The IU is also required to conduct a minimum of three days of sampling to verify that compliance has been achieved and to submit all supporting analytical data with the Declaration of Corrective Action.